 For example, the US federal government announced a third consecutive 0.75% rate hike in the interest rate.
 The purpose is to deal with inflation and control public spending.
 Therefore, the US government is handling its expenses to improve the economy.

 The main objective is to ensure that all the needs and requirements of the general public are satisfied.
-It includes taxation, debt, budgetary policy, and spending on food, health, basic infrastructure, education, housing, etc. Contributing towards these essential needs of the general public helps contribute to the development of the nation.
+It includes taxation, debt, budgetary policy, and spending on food, health, basic infrastructure, education, housing, etc. Contributing towards these essential needs of the general public helps contribute to the nation’s development.
 In the USA, the Office of Public Finance oversees the function of public financing.

-- Public finance focuses on the government’s financial affairs and their impact on the economy
+- Public finance focuses on the government’s financial affairs and their economic impact.

 - It is associated with government financial management, whereas private finance concerns private businesses and corporations’ financing.